flamapy/flamapy_docs/analysis/wasm.md

         await micropip.install("flamapy-fm==2.0.0.dev2")
         await micropip.install("flamapy-sat==2.0.0.dev2")
         `)
 }
 ```

-Then we can call python, and flamapy code within the browser using a javascript with python method.
+Then we can call python, and {% include flamapy.html %} code within the browser using a javascript with python method.
 Note that this method, first, check if the default execution relyis on bdd to force it, using the easy-to-use facade, to use pysat.
 In the following code, param is the operation of the facade to use.
 Nonetheless, any operation within the facade or implemented in pysat is available.